 By now, I’m sure you’ve heard the story: if you had invested just $100 in Bitcoin on January 1st, 2011, it would be worth over $1 million today.
-By now, you’ve also seen the news articles of 15 year olds striking it rich overnight, of 1000%+ ROIs, and of governments, business leaders, and celebrities diversifying their investments with cryptocurrency.
+By now, you’ve also seen the news articles of people striking it rich seemingly overnight, of 1000%+ ROIs, and of governments, business leaders, and celebrities diversifying their investments with cryptocurrency.
 And then, it hits you: FOMO, or the Fear Of Missing Out.

 In today’s world, we’ve seen global trade and commerce reach all-time highs.
 The internet and easy access to connected devices have enabled products and services to be exchanged across continents at a volume never before seen in human history.

-In an interconnected and global economy, the future lies in decentralized currency.
-Blockchain technology has the power to increase efficiency, security, and accessibility of computing and transactions at scale.
+In an interconnected and global economy, the future lies in decentralized, immutable currency.
+Blockchain technology has the power to increase efficiency, security, and accessibility of commerce and transactions at scale.
 And with that in mind, the long-term viability of cryptocurrency looks promising.